statofu/statofu-blog/20230513/README.md

 // By only checking the function declaration of `uncheckWithTextCleaned`, we don't know what multi states `uncheckWithTextCleaned` changes.
 ```

-Without tracking function bodies, the multi states to be changed remain unknown so multi-state changing goes unpredictable.
-With tracking function bodies, the multi states to be changed get known but overall cost of development on use increases:
+Without tracking logis in function bodies, the multi states to be changed remain unknown so multi-state changing goes unpredictable.
+With tracking logics in function bodies, the multi states to be changed get known but overall cost of development on use increases:

 ```ts
 function uncheckWithTextCleaned(): AppThunk {